Yanshi04/codex-journal/README.md

 Access: Log in with the superuser credentials you made in the initialize step.

-*For the purposes of this exam evaluation, a temporary account has been provisioned on the live server so the assessor can verify the Admin panel, user groups, and permissions:
-user: evaluator
-pwd: SoftuniExam2026!

 ## Features
 Public Interface: View the home page and bestiary.